 Concussion and Traumatic Brain Injury Clinic

-Traumatic Brain Injury Team develop a treatment/management plan catered to the individual’s needs.
-How much or how little assistance is needed varies from person to person.
-It depends on the severity of the injury, where you are in your recovery process, how well you are doing with school, work, leisure and social activities, and whether you have the services you need in the community where you live.
+The initial consultation and evaluation helps the Traumatic Brain Injury Team develop a treatment/management plan catered to the individual’s needs.
+The plan will depend on the severity of your injury, where you are in your acute recovery process, how well you are doing with school, work, leisure and social activities, your goals and whether you have the services you need in the community where you live.

 Every individual who is evaluated at the Traumatic Brain Injury Clinic benefits from expert advice to continue recovery and gradually return to your usual activities.
 For those who are already well on their way to recovery, this is often all that is needed.
 The team also can write to an employer or school to outline a plan for return to activities.